microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 > **Note**
 >
-> * You must log in with the corresponding Microsoft 365 user account for which you want to check the license details.
+> You must log in with the corresponding Microsoft 365 user account for which you want to check the license details.

 ### [Z] COMPRESS LOGS / -CompressLogs <a name="compress-logs"></a>

 This command line parameter should always be used at the very end of a scenario.

 This parameter compresses all collected log files and folders into a .zip archive, and the corresponding file is saved to your desktop.
-In addition, the default logs folder (`%temp%\UnifiedLabelingSupportTool`) is cleaned.
+In addition, the default logs folder (`%temp%\InformationProtectionUtility`) is cleaned.

 ### [X] EXIT / - <a name="exit"></a>